 Funeral Home Freitag Kenneth W Funeral Director

-Relatives and friends are invited to attend the funeral services at the Freitag Funeral Home, 137 W. Commerce St., Bridgeton on Friday morning February 22nd at 11 o’clock where friends will be received from 10 until 11.
+Relatives and friends are invited to attend the funeral service at the Freitag Funeral Home, 137 W. Commerce St., Bridgeton on Thursday morning February 21st at 11 o’clock with Pastor Douglas Heckman of the First Wesleyan Church officiating.